 Big hART’s 20+20 Project backs rural young people to succeed in a transitioning employment market place, by learning how to make work happen for themselves.
-The project assists them to define their aspirations, match these with skills, develop the habits of work, explore unusual employment pathways and seize opportunities to self-entrepreneur.
+This Project O initiative was piloted in North West Tasmania in 2016 – 2017.
+It assists young people to define their aspirations, match these with skills, develop the habits of work, explore unusual employment pathways and seize opportunities to self-entrepreneur.

 The future of employment is changing forever, and the pressure on at-risk young people to fail can be intense.
-20+20 Project refuses to leave these young people behind.
+20+20 Project set out to augment this at a local level.
 Young people need to change, however the community needs to change with them.

-Each year for the next five years, 20 young women in the community of Wynyard will be mentored to assist them to pursue their aspirations, enhance their abilities and self-entrepreneur their pathways towards employment, in ways that make a positive difference in their community.
-That means by the year 2020, one hundred highly skilled, engaged young women will be making a difference, changing attitudes, creating opportunities for others, forging new employment pathways and working for generational change on issues such as family violence in their community.
+Young women in the community of Wynyard were mentored to pursue their aspirations, enhance their abilities and self-entrepreneur their pathways towards employment, in ways that made a positive difference in their community.
+Now in the year 2020, these highly skilled, engaged young women are making a difference, changing attitudes, creating opportunities for others, forging new employment pathways and working for generational change on issues such as family violence in their community.

-20+20 Project is funded by the Commonwealth Department of Employment through the Empowering Youth Initiatives Program.
+20+20 Project was funded by the Commonwealth Department of Employment through the Empowering Youth Initiatives Program.

 Enter your email here so we can keep you updated on Project O